Analysis | The Trumps don’t seem to understand that their supporters are dying from the coronavirus

 The thing about the current surge in cases is that it’s centered in parts of the country that voted for Trump.
 For all of Trump’s insistence on delivering for and appealing to his base, it’s his geographic base that’s getting hammered by the virus right now.
 It’s red America that’s dying as the country turns the corner.

 We generally look at new infections as the measure of the spread of the virus for obvious reasons.
-Since June, states that voted for Trump have been the center of new cases, with about 7-in-10 new cases emerging there.
+Since June, states that voted for Trump have been the center of new cases, with about 7 in 10 new cases emerging there.
 But it was only more recently that red counties began seeing the majority of cases (a function of the red state cases until then being centered in blue counties).
 Since Sept.
-5, most new cases in the country have been in red counties.
+5, most new cases in the nation have been in red counties.

 But it’s also the case that more deaths are occurring in places that voted for Trump.
 (In fact, the percentage of deaths occurring in red states has consistently been higher than the percentage of cases happening in those states.)
 Looking at the seven-day averages of new deaths — meaning the average daily number of deaths in each county over the prior week — red counties just passed blue counties as the main driver of new deaths.

 That metric is misleading, though, because a handful of deaths in a red county can average to zero over a seven-day period.
-A death on Sunday and a death on Thursday and your daily average for the week is 2/7 — which rounds to zero.
-If we look at the cumulative new deaths in counties and then generate a weekly average across blue and red counties, we see that red counties actually became the main driver of new deaths in late September.
-They now make up 63 percent of new deaths each day on average.
+A death on Sunday and a death on Thursday, and your daily average for the week is 2/7 — which rounds to zero.
+If we look at the cumulative new deaths in counties and then generate a weekly average across blue and red counties, we see that red counties became the main driver of new deaths in late September.
+They now make up 63 percent of new deaths each day, on average.

 It is still the case that, over the course of the pandemic, more deaths have occurred in blue counties, a function of the massive death toll in the New York City area in the spring.
 But the gap has consistently narrowed since June.
-More than 1-in-3 deaths that have occurred during the pandemic have occurred in counties that backed Trump in 2016.
+More than 1 in 3 deaths that have occurred during the pandemic have occurred in counties that backed Trump in 2016.

 This doesn’t mean that the deaths were all among Trump supporters, any more than the deaths in New York were necessarily among Democrats.
 But it’s a reminder that as Trump and his family try to wave the crisis away — speaking to audiences at rallies and on Fox that mostly consist of Trump supporters — places more inclined to support his presidency are paying the highest price.